Minister of European Affairs (Denmark)

-The Minister of European Affairs (Europaminister) was a ministerial title related to European Affairs.
+The Danish Minister of European Affairs (Europaminister), is a minister in the government of Denmark, with overall responsibility for strategy and policy related to European Affairs, placed within the Ministry of Foreign Affairs.
 Since Bertel Haarder, the position has been a temporary post related to the planning and execution of Denmark's Presidency of the Council of the European Union.